diogo-crcoelho/PushCalendar/README.md

 # PushCalendar

-This projects utilizes GoogleCalendarAPI and pushBulletAPI Wrappers push a nootification to a device of the Schedule for the day, and the day after.
+This projects utilizes GoogleCalendarAPI and PushBulletAPI Wrappers push a nootification to a device of the Schedule for the day, and the day after.

 🔗  Key Links 🔗